THE ACTIVITIES AND SERVICES LISTED BELOW ARE ALL INCLUDED IN THE HOLIDAY PRICE

 - Accommodation: 7 nights in a standard twin/double room at Hotel Jeris.
 Winter Cottage upgrades are available for a supplement.

 - Meals: 7 breakfasts, 6 lunches, 7 dinners

-- The following activities and equipment are included: a visit to Torassieppi Winter Village, a reindeer farm visit and sleigh ride and Northern Lights workshop, dog sledding and Sámi evening, snowmobile safari and traditional net fishing, free day and Aurora Snow Train, showshoeing, Sauna World and Shamanic Ceremony, free day and Lappish dinner (order subject to change)
+- The following activities and equipment are included: a visit to Torassieppi Winter Village, a reindeer farm visit and short sleigh ride and Northern Lights workshop, husky safari and Sámi evening, snowmobile safari and net fishing, Aurora Snow Train, showshoeing, Sauna World and Shamanic Ceremony and Lappish dinner (order subject to change)

 - Cold weather clothing for the duration of your stay

 - Fully qualified wilderness guides and instructors during activities

 - Dedicated Artisan Travel Company representative

 The setting for this trip encapsulates the splendour of Lapland in all senses.
 Jeris is situated on the shore of Lake Jerisjarvi (jarvi means lake in Finnish).
 The views across the frozen, snow-covered water towards the fells on the far shore are simply sublime and a far, far cry from the bustling towns and cities back home.
 Here in Lapland, you are as likely to encounter a reindeer as you are another human being.

 It is the perfect base from which to truly experience the Essence of Lapland.